 There is an "area/region of dehumanization" in the brain that lights up when people judged groups as less evolved.
 It also lights up when people perceive soldiers as more suitable target in video games.
 I wonder if this is why so much of our popular entertainment targets zombies these days - perhaps these shows are popular because we find it more acceptable to attack something subhuman.

 Image of Zombie, CC0 Public Domain, via Pixabay

 It is something to be concerned about.
 Especially since people act on these worldviews.
-He found that people willing to blatantly dehumanize “the other" support more hostile and aggressive policies towards other countries if they see them as an “other" (IEA PARIS, 2016).
+He found that people willing to blatantly dehumanize "the other" support more hostile and aggressive policies towards other countries if they see them as an "other" (IEA PARIS, 2016).
 They support more hostile immigration policies.
-I also wonder if - in the case of war or genocide - they view certain people as less than human and thus permit themselves to kill them, or participate in their deaths.
+They can carry grave consequences.
+Consider the case of war or genocide - they view certain people as less than human and thus permit themselves to kill them, or participate in their deaths.